contains-io/typet/README.rst

     BoundedInt(5)       # Raises ValueError

-For more advanced example let's combine these to create a class that checks bounds and contains an optional attribute.
+To showcase the power of these classes, they can be combined these to create a class that checks bounds, contains an optional attribute and defines common methods automatically.

 .. code-block:: python